bmuessig/ParksideView/README.md

 Program for connecting to and retrieving data from a Parkside PDM-300-C2 or PDM-300-C3 digital multimeter.

 ## Overview
-ParksideView is a utility program that allows retrieving real-time measurement data from Parkside PDM-300-C2 and PDM-300-C3 digital multimeters.
+ParksideView is a utility program that allows retrieving real-time measurement data from budget Parkside PDM-300-C2 and PDM-300-C3 digital multimeters.
 The PDM-300-C2 multimeters were last sold internationally by the discounter LIDL in March, 2020.
-The PDM-300-C3 revision is currently being sold by LIDL (April 2022).
-Some are still available in some of LIDLs online shops at the time of writing (but not in Germany!).
+The PDM-300-C3 revision is sold by LIDL multiple times a year for around 13€.

 ## Features
 * Big, realtime readout for the value displayed on the multimeter